jwelrynewone/docs/Insurance-Agents/FAQ-IA.md

 ## Do you have an example of how interest accrue?

-Let's say that a SLP supplies 1000 USDC to the protocol for the agEUR stablecoin when the exchange rate between sanUSDC_EUR and USDC (sanRate) is 1.
+Let's say that a IA supplies 1000 USDC to the protocol for the agEUR stablecoin when the exchange rate between sanUSDC_EUR and USDC (sanRate) is 1.

 They would receive 1000 \(1000/1\) sanUSDC_EUR.

-A few months later, the SLP decides it's time to withdraw USDC from the protocol and the sanRate is now 1.2.
+A few months later, the IA decides it's time to withdraw USDC from the protocol and the sanRate is now 1.2.

 - The SLP sanUSDC_EUR are now worth 1200 USDC \(1000 \* 1.2\)
 - They could withdraw their 1200 USDC, which would redeem all sanUSDC_EUR